MicrosoftDocs/SupportArticles-docs/support/aspnet/tilde-notation-maps-original-url.md

 title: Tilde notation maps to original URL
 description: This article provides resolutions for the problem that tilde notation embedded in HTML elements in Web Pages Razor V3 maps to the original URLs by using the IIS URL rewrite.
-This behavior differs from the behavior of Web Pages Razor V2. ms.date: 04/07/2020 ms.prod-support-area-path: ms.reviewer: kanchanm
+This behavior differs from the behavior of Web Pages Razor V2. ms.date: 04/07/2020 ms.prod-support-area-path: Development ms.reviewer: kanchanm
 ---
 # Tilde notation maps to the original URLs by using IIS URL rewrite in ASP.NET Web Pages Razor V3

-This article helps you resolve the problem that tilde (~) notation embedded in Hypertext Transfer Protocol (HTTP) elements in Web Pages Razor V3 maps to the original URLs by using the Internet Information Services (IIS) URL rewrite.
+This article helps you resolve the problem where tilde (~) notation embedded in Hypertext Transfer Protocol (HTTP) elements in Web Pages Razor V3 maps to the original URLs by using the Internet Information Services (IIS) URL rewrite.

 _Original product version:_ &nbsp; ASP.NET
 _Original KB number:_ &nbsp; 2905164